Myself-Ikram/Daily-Blog/README.md

 # Daily-Blog
-A Blog which consists of posts.
-You can add posts daily through "/compose" route.
-This will redirect to home page and your new post would be added to home page.
+A simple Bolg page where you can add daily posts

 ->This website is created using HTML,CSS and Bootstrap as FrontEnd and NodeJs/ExpressJs & Ejs,MongoDB/Mongoose as BackEnd.